lapps/lapps.github.io/installation/services.md

 <div class="caption"></div>
 </div>

-Adding a service involves various things:
+Adding a service to the LAPPS Grid involves various things:

 1. Wrapping the service as a Web Application.
-This is not just about creating a war file but also requires the developer to use
+In essence this is about creating a WAR file, but it also requires the developer to know about Lappsgrid Exchange Datastructures (LEDS), the LAPPS Interchange Format (LIF), the Web Sevices Exchange Vocabulary (WSEV), and the use of discriminators.
-  - discriminators,
-  - the LAPPS Interchange Format (LIF),
-  - the Web Sevices Exchange Vocabulary (WSEV)
 2. Deploying the service.
 3. Registering the service with the Service Manager.